 Nourish Your Community

-Having access to nutrient-rich foods isn’t only important for students; it's also vital to everyone in your community.
+*What do we mean by “hunger”?
+Well, here in the U.S., we’re talking about food insecurity.
+Think about that.
+If your household is “food-insecure” it means you and your family are not always sure if you will have access to food or to enough food.
+Having access to nutrient-rich foods isn’t only important for students; it’s also vital for everyone in your community.
 School meals and community resources like food banks and summer meal programs can help.
-Try one of the service-learning activities in this Play to help nourish your community.
+Try one of the service-learning activities in this Play to help fight food insecurity and nourish your community.

-Seventy-five percent of teachers surveyed report their students regularly come to school hungry.
-It can be a real challenge for students to concentrate on school work when their stomachs are growling.ii iii
+In a 2017 Share Our Strength survey, it was reported that one in six students between the ages of 13 and 18 faces food insecurity.i It can be a real challenge for students to concentrate on school work when their stomachs are growling.ii iii

-In fact, approximately 22 million students receive free or reduced-priced meals daily through the National School Lunch Program, but only about half of them eat school breakfast.iv And in the summer, when school isn’t in session, the numbers of kids eating breakfast and lunch drops even more.
+In fact, nearly 22 million U.S. students receive free or reduced-priced meals daily through the National School Lunch Program, but only about half of low-income children eat school breakfast.iv And in the summer, when school isn’t in session, the numbers of kids eating breakfast and lunch drops even more.v

 This means there is a big opportunity for your school to help fill these gaps.

 i Hunger in Our Schools.
 2017.
 Share Our Strength.
 Accessed February 16, 2018

 ii The Wellness Impact: Enhancing Academic Success through Healthy School Environments.
 2015.
 GENYOUth Foundation.
 Accessed February 16, 2018

 iii Breakfast for Learning.
 2016.
 Food Research and Action Center.
 Accessed February 16, 2018

 iv School Breakfast Scorecard.
 2017.
 Food Research and Action Center.
 Accessed February 16, 2018